History of the Tlingit: Clan histories

 The main Tlingit moieties are yeil (raven), gooch (wolf) and ch'aak (eagle).
 Eagle and wolf are the same moiety.
 All clans fall under one of the moieties.
 Each clan has its own foundation history, which belongs to the clan and may not be shared.
 Each story describes the Tlingit world from a different perspective and, taken together, narrates much Tlingit history before the coming of the dléit khaa (white people).

 A typical clan history involves an extraordinary event that brought a family (or group of families) together, separating them from other Tlingit.
 Some clans seem to be older than others, and their histories have mythic proportions.
 Younger clans generally have histories describing a separation from other groups due to internal conflict or the desire for new territory.
 Although the Deisheetaan clan descends from the Ghaanaxh.ádi, its foundation story tells little to nothing about that relationship.
 However, the Khák'w.wedí (who are descended from the Deisheetaan) usually mention their connection in their foundation story.
 Their separation was more recent (and well-remembered) than that of the Deisheetaan from the Ghaanaxh.ádi.

 European contact

 A number of well-known and obscure Europeans explored Lingít Aaní and encountered the Tlingit.
-Most of the exchanges were peaceful, despite European fears to the contrary.
-The Tlingit quickly appreciated the trading potential of valuable European goods and resources, exploiting it in their early contacts.
+Many early exchanges involved trade, and the Tlingit quickly appreciated the trading potential of valuable European goods and resources, exploiting it in their early contacts.

-Although early European explorers were generally impressed with Tlingit wealth, they felt the people had poor hygiene; most visited during the summer months, however, when the Tlingit lived in temporary camps.
-The few explorers who were forced to winter with the Tlingit noted the cleanliness of their homes and villages.
+Early European explorers commented on Tlingit wealth and on the difference between summer camps and winter villages.
 Expeditions were: